Panthers fall at home for first time this season

 Panthers will make only second road trip in last seven games

-With the primary goal of changing the program's culture upon entering the Atlantic Coast Conference, Greg Miller begins his second year as the University of Pittsburgh's head women's soccer coach.
+With the primary goal of changing the program's culture to one of consistent excellence, Greg Miller begins his fourth year as the University of Pittsburgh's head women's soccer coach.

 "There are a host of things that attracted me to this job: the high academic reputation, the amazing campus and the new on-campus soccer facility are just a few," Miller said.
-"It is clear that Pitt is committed to taking the next step and I am confident in our future home in the ACC.
-I am extremely excited and grateful to Steve Pederson [Pitt Executive Associate Athletic Director], Donna Sanft and the entire Pitt Athletics department for the opportunity to lead the University of Pittsburgh women's soccer program."
+"It is clear that Pitt is committed to taking the next step and I am confident of our future in the ACC.

 Miller became the third head coach in the history of the Pitt women's soccer program on Sunday, January 1, 2012.
 He spent the previous 11 seasons as an assistant at Ohio State University, including the last six as associate head coach, "defensive coordinator" and recruiting coordinator.
-In those 11 seasons, Miller helped guide the Buckeyes to three Big Ten Championships and seven NCAA Tournament berths.
+In those 11 seasons, Miller helped guide the Buckeyes to a Big Ten regular season title, three Big Ten Tournament Championships and seven NCAA Tournament berths.

 In 2010, Ohio State claimed one of its most successful seasons in program history.
 The Buckeyes finished 17-5-2 on their way to a Big Ten regular season championship and an appearance in their first-ever NCAA College Cup (Final Four).
 Under the tutelage of Miller, Cassie Dickerson was named the 2010 Big Ten Defensive Player of the Year.
 The Buckeyes won three major conference awards that season as Paige Maxwell was voted the Offensive Player of the Year and head coach Lori Walker was selected as the Coach of the Year.